That’s what most would think about the cost of living in Singapore.

 But why are medical costs skyrocketing?

-There are a few reasons behind this and I’ll go into details in the later pointers.
+There are a few reasons behind this and I’ll go into details in the later parts.

 2) The Government Spends $10 Billion a Year on Healthcare